 Low range is an AWD option that allows you to drive your vehicle while a low gear ration is used.

 Low range 4 x 4 is useful for soft sand, climbing sandy hills and for rocky surfaces – like crossing a dry river bed, when one of the wheels may not be in contact with the ground and you need the others to power the vehicle over the rocks.
-Low range is also best for deep mud and snow.
+Low range is also best for deep mud.

 When driving on sand that is firm, roads that have ice or a little snow on them then use high range 4x4 as you’ll be able to travel at a speed of between 35 to 50 miles an hour, but with the added safety of the 4x4 traction.